LT-IntroToAI-SY2324/a8-project-vcfeverwfwgrw/README.md

 10. Can you come up with a way to see how accurate your model was?
 * Print that model to the screen

 When finished, make sure that your project is pushed to github.
-I will be cloning all of your repositories in order to grade the project and I will post that grade i google classroom.
+I will be cloning all of your repositories in order to grade the project and I will post that grade in google classroom.